Ergodic Theorem involving additive and multiplicative groups of a field and $\{x+y,xy\}$ patterns: Introduction

 Here is the formulation of the main partition result obtained in this paper. \begin{theorem}[see Theorem \ref{thm_fullcolor} for a more precise formulation] \

 Let $K$ be a countable field.
-Given a finite coloring $K=\bigcup C_i$, there exists a color $C_i$ and $u,y\in K$ such that $\{u,y+u,yu\}\subset C_i$.
-Moreover, the monochromatic configuration $\{u,y+u,yu\}$ can be chosen to be `arbitrarily large'.\footnote{The meaning of `arbitrarily large' will be made more precise in Theorem \ref{thm_fullcolor}.} \end{theorem}

-We will derive Theorem \ref{teo_main} from a `density' statement which, in turn, follows from an ergodic result dealing with measure preserving actions of the affine group $\AK=\{ax+b:a,b\in K^*,b\neq0\}$ of the field $K$ (cf. Definition \ref{def_subgroups}).
+Given a finite coloring $K=\bigcup C_i$, there exists a color $C_i$ and $x,y\in K$ such that $\{x,x+y,xy\}\subset C_i$. \end{theorem} We remark that it follows from Theorem \ref{thm_fullcolor} below that $x$ and $y$ can in fact be choosen from outside any prescribed finite set.
+We will derive Theorem \ref{teo_main} from a `density' statement which, in turn, follows from an ergodic result dealing with measure preserving actions of the affine group $\AK=\{ux+v:u,v\in K^*,u\neq0\}$ of the field $K$ (cf. Definition \ref{def_subgroups}).
 To formulate these results we need to introduce first the notion of double F\o lner sequences in $K$.

 \begin{definition} Let $K$ be a countable field.
 A sequence of non-empty finite sets $(F_N)\subset K$ is called a \emph{double F\o lner sequence} if for each $x\in K^*:=K\setminus\{0\}$ we have

 \end{definition} See Proposition \ref{prop_folner} for the proof of the existence of double F\o lner sequences in any countable field.